+Liquidity risk is defined as the risk of the Syndicate being unable to meet its financial obligations as they fall due, as a result of the insufficient liquid resources.
 Liquidity risk exposures are managed within the Board risk appetite.
 In addition to this there are a number of preventative, detective and directive controls.
 The Syndicate manages its cash and invested assets to ensure that cash is available to pay claims as they fall due.